ceramicnetwork/CIPs/CIPs/CIP-71/CIP-71.md

 **Properties:**

 * `typ` - the message type, always `1`
-* `id` - unique identifier of the query, multihash of the query object without the `id` property
+* `id` - unique identifier of the query, multihash of the query object without the `id` property canonicalized using dag-cbor
 * `doc` - the DocID that is being queried
 * `paths` - the paths in the contents of the documents to explore